pablodecm/phd_thesis/src/103_chapter_3.md

 lower-dimensional representation, such as the output of a multivariate classifier - will be described in the larger statistical framework of an LHC analysis.
-Lastly, the main approaches commonly followed to construct synthetic likelihoods that efficiently connect summaries of the detector observation with the parameters of interest will be illustrated.
+Lastly, the main approaches commonly followed to construct synthetic[^synthetic] likelihoods that efficiently connect summaries of the detector observation with the parameters of interest will be illustrated.

+[^synthetic]: In this work, synthetic likelihood will be used to refer to likelihoods that are not based on the probability distribution function of the generative model, but on non-parametric approximations using low-dimensional summaries of the data.

 ### Overview {#sec:model_overview}